Essence (Wizkid song): Critical reception

 Henrietta Taylor of Nigerian publication DST lauded the collaboration, writing: "The Nigerian artists make a formidable duo in the glossy Afrobeats single, with the more established Wizkid giving rising-star Tems a platform to give listeners a glimpse of her knock-out vocals".
 Praising the chorus as "the hook that keeps on giving", NPR's Sidney Madden opined that the song was not immediately appreciated, due to COVID-19, writing: "this song didn't really get the justice or even the fair playing field it deserved because we were all inside, we were all quarantined.
 But now that concerts and outdoor picnics and anywhere where the communal experience of music is appreciated is coming back, this song is going to be everywhere, and it's going to continue to go up".
 Calling the track a perfect mix of Afropop and R&B, Pan African Music said the duo "present an ode to lust" as they "embody sexual desire, advocating a sense of reciprocity".
 Regina Cho of Revolt deemed the song a stand-out from Made in Lagos, calling Tems's verse "sensual".
 GRM Daily's Courtney W called it a "silky, smooth" offering.
 Conversely, NME called the track "expendable".

+Critics rankings and year-end lists

 In 2021, "Essence" was ranked as the number one best song of 2021 by American magazine Rolling Stone.

-Other

 "Essence" was included in Spotify's Song of the Summer playlist in June 2021, and in Barack Obama's favourite songs of 2020 playlist.
+In April 2023, African Folder's staff listed Essence as one of the best African songs of all time.

+In October 2023, Billboard's staff ranked "Essence" as number 407 in their Best Pop Songs of all Time.
+Time named it the second best song of 2021.